1ramkrishnan/1Ramkrishnan.github.io/README.md

-## Ramkrishnan Thevar
 Tech Enthusiast | Software Developer | Freelancer.

 ### About
 Ever since i got my first computer when i was a kid, software coding has been my passion.
 I still remember sitting in front of my computer making it print "hello World" in different programing language.
 My passion carried me to pursue a career in IT i did my masters in computer application and did plenty of software course.
 After my studies i have worked for Finance Tech companies, i am into fintech industry for past 6+ years, learnt lot of things.
 Apart from my full time jobs i also do few freelance projects in my weekends.
 There certainly yet more to learn and explore new tech in coming days.